influitive/influitive-crafters/_posts/2015-11-03-web-scraping-and-apis2.md

   return [xAxis, yAxis]
 }
 ```
 Every time we update our plot we will need to recalculate the scales and axes to account for differences in each dataset (number of points, max values, etc).
-Thus, it makes sense to create reusable functions so that we are not repeating this code all over place.
+Thus, it makes sense to create reusable functions so that we are not repeating this code all over the place.

 With the set up in place we can write up our ```draw``` and ```update``` functions which ultimately will do the heavy-lifting when drawing the plots.